-- When you accumulate less stuff you use them rather then simply holding them up.
+- When you accumulate less stuff you use them rather than simply holding them up.
 Once you use them thoroughly you make space for new items to replace them.

-- Choosing to minmalize is not restricted to materialstic things but also things which effects on cellular level.
+- Choosing to minimize is not restricted to materialistic things but also things which effect on a cellular level.
 Mentally or emotionally, which could harness our productivity.

 - When you have less burden of liabilities or freedom from debt, toxic elements in life, you stay in peace, you focus on better things.

-- Last but not the least it helps you stay in harmony with your mind and body when you have less things to think about.
+- Last but not least it helps you stay in harmony with your mind and body when you have fewer things to think about.

-I started with small things and I found it very useful, we have nothing to prove and nothing to explain to the world for our choices,because most of things we do in our life is to meet the societal standards to fit in.
+I started with small things and I found it very useful, we have nothing to prove and nothing to explain to the world for our choices because most of the things we do in our life are to meet the societal standards to fit in.

 Much love and gratitude